Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

 \section{Rank 1 and 2 torsion free sheaves on weighted projective planes}

 Let $\X$ be a smooth proper DM stack.
 Let $\pi : \X \rightarrow X$ be the map to the coarse moduli scheme and assume $X$ is projective.
 Fix a polarization $\O_X(1)$ on $X$ and a \emph{generating sheaf} $\cE$ on $\X$.
 A generating sheaf on $\X$ is a $\pi$-very ample locally free sheaf on $\X$.
-This notion was introduced by \cite{OS} (see also \cite[Sect.~2]{Nir}).
+This notion was introduced by M.~Olsson and J.~Starr \cite{OS} (see also \cite[Sect.~2]{Nir} for a discussion).
 In \cite{Nir}, Nironi constructs the moduli space $M$ of Gieseker stable (w.r.t.~$\O_X(1)$ and $\cE$) sheaves on $\X$ with fixed \emph{modified} Hilbert polynomial.
 Here the modified Hilbert polynomial of a coherent sheaf $\F$ on $\X$ is the polynomial

 The modified Hilbert polynomial is used to define Gieseker stability in the usual way.
-The reason $\cE$ is introduced is because otherwise $\chi(\X,\pi^*\O_X(t) \otimes \F) = \chi(X,\O_X(t) \otimes \pi_*\F)$ only ``sees'' the coarse moduli scheme $X$.
+The reason $\cE$ is used is because otherwise only ``sees'' the coarse moduli scheme $X$.
 The moduli space $M$ is in fact constructed using GIT and it is a quasi-projective $\C$-scheme \cite[Sect.~6]{Nir}.
 In the case there are no strictly Gieseker semistable sheaves $M$ is projective.

 Let $\PP := \PP(a,b,c)$ as before, let $\O_\mathbf{P}(1)$ be any polarization on the coarse moduli scheme $\mathbf{P}$ and let $\cE$ be any generating sheaf on $\PP$.
-For any class $\rc \in K(\PP)_\Q$ of a torsion free sheaf on $\PP$, define $M_\cE(\rc)$ to be the moduli scheme of $\mu$-stable sheaves on $\PP$ of class $c$.
+For any class $\rc \in K_0(\PP)_\Q$ of a torsion free sheaf on $\PP$, define $M_\cE(\rc)$ to be the moduli scheme of $\mu$-stable sheaves on $\PP$ with class $c$.
 Note that there are two differences with Nironi \cite{Nir}.
-Firstly, we fix $K$-group class instead of modified Hilbert polynomial.
+Firstly, we fix $K$-group class (Section \ref{sec:K}) instead of modified Hilbert polynomial.
 This is a more refined topological invariant (see also the discussion in the introduction of \cite{Nir}).
 Secondly, we use $\mu$- instead of Gieseker stability.
 Here we mean $\mu$-stability defined using the modified Hilbert polynomial, i.e.~the linear term of the modified Hilbert polynomial divided by the quadratic term of the modified Hilbert polynomial.
 The moduli scheme $M_\cE(\rc)$ does not depend on the choice of $\O_\mathbf{P}(1)$ but does (in general) depend on the choice of generating sheaf $\cE$.
-(For polarizations on $\mathbf{P}$ and a general survey on weighted projective spaces viewed as toric varieties, see e.g.~\cite{RT}.)
+(For polarizations on $\mathbf{P}$ and a general survey on weighted projective spaces viewed as toric varieties, see \cite{RT}.)